Debalent/Finthos/README.md

 ### Production-Ready Monorepo Structure

-PeoplePay is structured as a monorepo with the following components:
+Finthos is structured as a monorepo with the following components:

 ### Apps